fadiaburaid/Kivy-kiosk/README.md

 sudo apt-get install libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libsdl2-mixer-dev
 sudo python3.6 -m pip3 install git+https://github.com/kivy/kivy.git@master
 ```

+# Install GUI components, window manager and configuring auto boot
+If you tried to run your Kivy application in Ubuntu server you will get an error  **Unable to get a Window, abort** .
+This is because it Ubuntu server doesn't come with GUI and window manager.

 To install a minimal X11 on Ubuntu Server Edition enter the following:
 ```